Biology 2107 Test #1 Spring, 2023

 D. The number of obvious phenotypic traits that arise in a population.

-13. According to the arguments detailed in the class, thus far, which of the following is NOT a cause of change in the genetic structure of a given population?
+14. According to the arguments detailed in the class, thus far, which of the following is NOT a cause for change or variation in the genetic structure of a given population?

 A. Mutation